kevinveeder/btc-dashboard/README.md

 ## Features

+- **Dual Input Modes**: Choose between BTC amount or USD investment amount
+  - **BTC Amount**: Analyze a specific amount of Bitcoin
+  - **USD Investment**: See how much BTC your USD would have bought at historical prices
-- **Historical Analysis**: Select any past date from 2010-present and see what your Bitcoin investment would be worth today
+- **Historical Analysis**: Select any past date from 2010-present and see what your investment would be worth today
 - **Future Projections**: Forecast potential Bitcoin values up to 2050 using exponential growth models
 - **Interactive Charts**: Visualize Bitcoin price history and portfolio value over time
 - **Real-time Data**: Uses CoinGecko API for current Bitcoin prices
 - **Fallback Data**: Comprehensive historical price database for periods when API is unavailable
 - **Minimalistic Design**: Clean Bitcoin orange theme with excellent readability

+### Example Use Cases

+**Use Case 1: USD Investment**
+- Select "USD Investment" and enter $1,000
+- Choose January 2020 as purchase date
+- See that you would have bought ~0.1389 BTC at $7,200/BTC
+- View current value showing ~$15,600 (assuming ~$112k current price)
+- Profit: ~$14,600 (1,460% gain)

+**Use Case 2: BTC Amount**
+- Select "BTC Amount" and enter 0.5 BTC
+- Choose June 2017 as purchase date
+- See that it cost $1,250 at $2,500/BTC
+- View current value and profit/loss

 ## Setup